manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     Found 1 error.

-As expected, the TypeScript Compiler bails out and won't create any JavaScript code.
+As expected, the TypeScript Compiler bails out with an error and won't create any JavaScript code.
 Our TypeScript code defined parameter `name` to be of type `string`, and the compiler therefore won't allow to create JavaScript code that calls function `greetFriendly` with a parameter of type `number`.